AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-51890-submit-review-button-can-be-clicked-multiple-times.md

 ---
 title: "ACSD-51890: [!UICONTROL Submit review] button can be clicked multiple times"
-description: Apply the ACSD-51890 patch to fix the Adobe Commerce issue where the [!UICONTROL Submit review] button can be clicked multiple times without Google reCAPTCHA v3 validation.
+description: Apply the ACSD-51890 patch to fix the Adobe Commerce issue where the [!UICONTROL Submit Review] button can be clicked multiple times without [!DNL Google reCAPTCHA v3] validation.
 feature: Products
 role: Admin
 ---
-# ACSD-51890: **[!UICONTROL Submit review]** button can be clicked multiple times without **[!DNL Google reCAPTCHA v3]** validation
+# ACSD-51890: **[!UICONTROL Submit Review]** button can be clicked multiple times without **[!DNL Google reCAPTCHA v3]** validation

 The ACSD-51890 patch fixes the issue where the **[!UICONTROL Submit Review]** button can be clicked multiple times without **[!DNL Google reCAPTCHA v3]** validation.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.35 is installed.
 The patch ID is ACSD-51890.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.